-- a.
-There shall be no new recruitment of child labour. - b.
-Companies shall develop or participate in and contribute to policies and programs which provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child. - c.
-Children and young persons under 18 shall not be employed at night or in hazardous conditions. - d.
+There shall be no new recruitment of child labour.

+Companies shall develop or participate in and contribute to policies and programs which provide for the transition of any child found to be performing child labour to enable her or him to attend and remain in quality education until no longer a child.

+Children and young persons under 18 shall not be employed at night or in hazardous conditions.

 These policies and procedures shall conform to the provisions of the relevant ILO Standards.

-7. Wages and Benefits
+Wages and Benefits

-- a.
-Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry bench-mark standards, whichever is higher.
-In any event wages should always be enough to meet basic needs and to provide some discretionary income. - b.
-All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment and about the particulars of their wages for the pay period concerned each time that they are paid. - c.
-Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not pro-vided for by national law be permitted without the expressed permission of the worker concerned.
+Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry benchmark standards, whichever is higher.
+In any event wages should always be enough to meet basic needs and to provide some discretionary income.

+All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment and about the particulars of their wages for the pay period concerned each time that they are paid.

+Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the expressed permission of the worker concerned.
 All disciplinary measures should be recorded.

-8. Working Hours
+Working Hours

-a.
-Working hours must comply with national
+Working hours must comply with national laws and collective agreements.

-- b.
 Working hours, excluding overtime, shall be defined by contract and shall not exceed 48 hours per week.
-International standards recommend the progressive reduction of normal hours of work, where appropriate to 40 hours per week with-out any reduction in workers' wages as hours are reduced. - c.
+International standards recommend the progressive reduction of normal hours of work, where appropriate to 40 hours per week with-out any reduction in workers' wages as hours are reduced.

 All overtime shall be voluntary.
 Overtime shall be used responsibly, taking into account all of the following: the extent, frequency and hours worked by individual workers and the workforce as a whole.
 It shall not be used to replace regular employment.
-Overtime shall always be compensated at a premium rate, which is recommended to be not less than 125% of regular rate of pay. - d.
-The total hours worked in any 7-day period shall not exceed 60 hours, except where covered by the clause below. - e.
-Working hours may exceed 60 hours in any 7-day period only in exceptional circumstances where all of the following criteria are met: - i.
-This is allowed by national law. - ii.
-This is allowed by collective agreement freely negotiated with a workers' organization representing a significant portion of the workforce. - iii.
-Appropriate safeguards are taken to protect the worker's health and safety; and - iv.
-The employer can demonstrate that exceptional circumstances apply such as unexpected production peaks, accidents or emergencies. - f.
-Workers shall be provided with at least one day off in every 7-day period or, where allowed by national law, 2 days off in every 14day period.
+Overtime shall always be compensated at a premium rate, which is recommended to be not less than 125% of regular rate of pay.

+The total hours worked in any 7-day period shall not exceed 60 hours, except where covered by the clause below.

+Working hours may exceed 60 hours in any 7-day period only in exceptional circumstances where all of the following criteria are met:

+- This is allowed by national law. - This is allowed by collective agreement freely negotiated with a workers' organization representing a significant portion of the workforce. - Appropriate safeguards are taken to protect the worker's health and safety; and - The employer can demonstrate that exceptional circumstances apply such as unexpected production peaks, accidents or emergencies.

-Definition of "a child" is in accordance to the ILO Conventions for minimum ages (C138) and child labour (C182).
-This states that no person will be employed or engaged in work if they are younger than 15 (or 14 in some developing countries).
-Light work may be allowed for 12- and 13-year-olds in most developing countries provided it does not interfere with schooling.
-However, if the legal minimum age is higher than the ILO conventions then no person may be employed or work if they are younger than the legal minimum age for work in the country of manufacture, this also applies to persons engaged in a workplace apprenticeship programme.
+Workers shall be provided with at least one day off in every 7-day period or, where allowed by national law, 2 days off in every 14-day period.

-9. Discrimination
+Discrimination

-a.
 There is no discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.

-10. Regular Employment
+Regular Employment